yuhungjui/Research_Code_2021_Q2D/README.md

 This repo contains the essential codes used for the analyses and figures in Yu et al. (2021) paper on Quasi-Two-Day and Diurnal Cloud Variation (see reference).

 ## Reference:
-Hungjui Yu, Kristen L. Rasmussen, Hung-Chi Kuo (2021).
-Quasi-Two-Day and Diurnal Cloud Variation Timescales over Convectively Active Regions. (*under review*).
+Yu, H., Rasmussen, K. L., & Kuo, H.-C. (2021).
+Quasi-Two-Day and Diurnal Cloud Variation Timescales over Convectively Active Regions.
+Journal of Geophysical Research: Atmospheres, 126, e2021JD035426. https://doi.org/10.1029/2021JD035426